DirtDiglett/Pressure-for-Steam/README.md

 	* Windows: the `Program Files (x86)/Steam/skins` folder
 	* Mac: right-click `Steam.app` and choose `show package contents` then go to - `/Contents/MacOS/skins`
 	* Linux: the `~/.local/share/Steam/skins/` folder
 3. You should also go ahead and install the Bebas Neue Bold font download it directly from [**FontFabric.com**](http://fontfabric.com/downfont/bebas.zip).
+	* Windows: Right-Click the font file and choose "Install".
+	* Mac: Double-Click the font file.
+Click "Install".
-Click *"Install"* on the window that pops up showing you what the font looks like, as that will make sure the skin displays properly.
-On Linux you may need to "install" the font manually instead by copying it to `/usr/share/fonts` (to install it system-wide) or `~/.fonts` (to install it only for the current user) and executing `fc-cache -fv` in a terminal.
+	* Linux: you may need to "install" the font manually instead by copying it to `/usr/share/fonts` (to install it system-wide) or `~/.fonts` (to install it only for the current user) and executing `fc-cache -fv` in a terminal.
-4. Open up Steam and open up the Steam Settings Window.
+4. Open up Steam then open up the Steam Settings Window.
 Click on the Interface tab, and under the option that says *"Select the skin you wish Steam to use (requires Steam to restart)"*, click on the dropdown, and select *"Pressure-for-Steam-master"*.
 5. Now go ahead and restart the Steam client.
 The skin should now be applied.
 Have fun! :smile:

 ### Pro Tip™: Keep Pressure up-to-date via git

+**Windows**
+Using the GitHub application for Windows from [GitHub](https://windows.github.com) you'll be able to keep the skin up-to-date all the time.

+**Mac**
+You can install the Git application from [GitHub](https://mac.github.com) to keep the repo in sync without having to return to the site each time.

+**LINUX**
 If [git](https://git-scm.com/) is installed on your system you can also use that to download Pressure, which will allow you update it more easily.
 The following guide assumes that git is in your PATH.

 1. Install the skin using git